WestPeakResearch/WestPeakWebsite/src/content/Hiring/index.md

 type: "page"
 ---

-# Hiring has closed for the 2020 - 2021 cohort.
-Please check back September 2021.
+# Applications for the 2021-2022 Cohort are open from August 31st to September 24th at 11:59pm.
+Please refer to the hiring package and key dates below.

 ### WHAT WE DO